sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 1. elastic load balancer distributes to exist server or instance
 2. Auto scaling group increase server or instanse.
+3. load balancer send requests to your servers,it's going to equally distribute the load of incoming requests
-3. The load balancer will check health of servers,make sure that they're operational
+4. The load balancer will check health of servers,make sure that they're operational

 #### Load Balancer